ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

 This proposal is [discussed at this pull request](https://github.com/ghc-proposals/ghc-proposals/pull/302).

-# Multi-way lambda expressions (`\ of`)

-This proposal introduces a new extension `-XMultiWayLambda`, which introduces a lambda-like expression capable of handling multiple clauses as well as guards.
+# Lambda extension for `case`

+This proposal expands the functionality of the `-XLambdaCase` extension, by extending the `case` syntax to allow lambda expression functionality.

 ## Motivation

 In Haskell 2010, there are two syntaxes to define a function: via the function definition syntax, or via lambda expressions.
 The most obvious difference is that the former assigns a name to the function, whereas the latter can be used for anonymous functions.
-However, the differences go significantly beyond that:
+However, the differences go significantly beyond that, for example:

  - Lambda expressions can only have a single clause, function declarations can have an arbitrary non-zero number of equations
  - Lambda expressions cannot have guards
- - Lambda expressions must have at least one parameter

 There have been multiple attempts in the past to bring the capabilities of lambda expressions closer to those of function declarations: